ruoyann/tp/docs/DeveloperGuide.md

       Use case ends.

+**UC03 - List by favourites**

+**MSS**

+1. User requests to view list by favourites.
+2. StudyTracker shows all favourite StudySpots.

+   Use case ends.

+**Extensions**
+* 1a.
+Invalid flag is given
+    * 1a1.
+StudyTracker shows an error message.

+      Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.